anthonypansard/back/README.md

 The "inc56" project is a complete infrastructure including :

-* *A connected multimedia object* that can be remotely controled
+* *A connected multimedia object*
+  The connected object can be anything.
+We chose for testing purposes to focus on a connected videoprojector
-* *A mobile device* with an application to manage the client account / the connected object
+* *A mobile device*
+  Used to control the connected object by sending diverse commands to the connected object and display user data and files stored on the server.
+We built an Android application that can be found [here](https://github.com/INC56/app_project)
-* *A server infrastructure* to hold data and manage the interactions between the mobile device and the connected object
+* *A server infrastructure*
+  Holding user accounts, dealing with user authentification and making the link between the mobile devices and the connected objects

 This project takes part of a first year course at the engineer school CentraleSupélec.